TMA84/Sonos-Jukebox/README.md

 *This enhanced version builds upon the original work by [Thyraz](https://github.com/Thyraz/Sonos-Kids-Controller) with significant performance improvements, new features, and bug fixes.*

+## What's New in Version 2.1.2

+### 🎯 Enhanced User Experience
+- **Direct artist loading** - Shows artists immediately on app start for all content categories
+- **Improved navigation** - Faster access to content with optimized loading flow
+- **Better performance** - Streamlined data loading for quicker app startup

 ## What's New in Version 2.1.1

 ### 🧹 Code Quality Improvements